 - From February 1 onward

 for programs starting in January

-If your transcripts are from outside of Canada, the US or England, you may also be required to submit an International Credential Evaluation Service (ICES) report with your application.
-Call Admissions – Advanced Placement at 604-432-8230 to learn what type of report to request.
+If your transcripts are from outside of Canada, the United States or England, you may also be required to submit an International Credential Evaluation Service (ICES) report with your application.
+Call Admissions - Advanced Placement at 604-432-8230 to learn what type of report to request.

-If you have interrupted full-time studies at BCIT and wish to re-enter your program, you must resolve any previous academic difficulties and submit an application into the level at which you would like to resume your studies.
+If you have paused your full-time studies at BCIT and wish to re-enter your program, you must resolve any previous academic difficulties and submit an application for the level at which you would like to resume your studies.
 Your admission will depend on:

 Advanced Placement information sheets